 Figure 3.
 The responses of the species to environmental covariates.
 Panel A showed the results for the presence-absence model and panel B for the abundance COP model.
-In both panels, responses that are positive with at least 95 % posterior probability are shown in red, response that are negative with at least 95 % posterior probability are shown in blue, and responses that were not statistically significant are shown in white.
+In both panels, responses that are positive with at least 95 % posterior probability are shown in red, response that are negative with at least 95 % posterior probability are shown in blue, and responses that were not statistically supported are shown in white.
 The species and species groups are ordered alphabetically.

 3.2 | Changes in species distribution

-The prevalence of 80% of benthic fishes increased throughout the duration of this study (Figure 3).
-Spatial predictions converted to rasters demonstrate where these changes in probability of occurrence is happening (Figure 4).
+The prevalence of 80% of benthic fishes increased across the duration of this study (Figure 3).
+Spatial predictions converted to rasters demonstrate where these changes in probability of occurrence are located (Figure 4).
 All three skate species show similar changes in occurrence with 20-30% increases in prevalence across the top of the plateau in low relief areas (Figure 4).
 The change in occurrence for B. eatonii was far more widespread than B. murrayi and B. irrasa (Figure 4).
-An increase in Macrourus sp. ended to be to the northern half of the study regions and in deeper high relief regions (Figure 4).
+An increase in Macrourus sp. tended to be to the northern half of the study regions and in deeper high relief regions (Figure 4).
 Other species maybe include grey rockcod, icefish?